Email

 1. What Happens After Submission

-In essence, this period demands a blend of patience and preparedness.
-By focusing on your academics, critically assessing offers, and preparing for potential university visits, you set the stage for a successful transition to higher education.
+By focusing on your studies, assessing offers critically, and preparing for university visits, you set the stage for a successful transition to higher education.

 The National Careers Service offers free advice about careers and skills to anyone aged 13 or over and living in England.
 To speak to a professional careers adviser, call 0800 100 900 or use webchat (8am – 8pm Monday – Friday; 10am – 5pm Saturday)